yjmd2222/automatic-attendance/README.md

 Along with that, it also turns on Zoom Video on 1 PM, so make sure you have a recording of yourself pre-selected as the background.
 You may also need to look for a virtual camera so that the actual webcam feeds video into it on your command.
-A virtual camera without live video feed from the webcam works as a blackscreen, so you can only see the background image that you chose in Zoom settings.
-Switch on and off the webcam feed and the background image, so there is only one of you, not two.
+A virtual camera without live video feed from the webcam works as a blackscreen, so you can only see the background image (video recording) that you chose in Zoom settings.
+Switch on and off the webcam feed and the background image (video), so there is only one of you, not two.

+You may also want to look into how to run two instances of Zoom.
+This is to record yourself in the morning and use it in the afternoon.
+Same background and resolution.

 So why this?
 My online class requires I sit at the desk on Zoom from 9 AM to 6 PM (lunch time from 12 to 1 is excluded) with camera on the entire time.
 This is ridiculous, and everyone must be thinking of putting on a fake recording of themself in the background.
 But the admins are going to send a QR image for us to check in every hour or two